USRC Harriet Lane: With the Union

 Her next important service came the following summer when a task force was sent against Fort Clark and Fort Hatteras on the outer banks of North Carolina to check blockade running in the area.
-The ships sailed from Hampton Roads August 26, 1861, for the Battle of Hatteras Inlet Batteries, the first important combined amphibious operation of the war.
-The next morning, Harriet Lane, Monticello, and Pawnee slipped close inshore to provide direct support to the landings, while heavier ships pounded the forts from deeper water.
+The ships sailed from Hampton Roads on August 26, 1861, for the Battle of Hatteras Inlet Batteries, the war's first important combined amphibious operation.
+The next morning, Harriet Lane, Monticello, and Pawnee slipped close inshore to directly support the landings, while heavier ships pounded the forts from deeper water.
 The last resistance was snuffed out the following afternoon, giving a badly needed boost to morale in the North, which had been disheartened a month before by defeat in the First Battle of Bull Run.
 Of greater importance was the fact that this combined operation opened the inland waterways to Union ships and gave the North Atlantic Blockading Squadron a base deep in Southern waters.

 Harriet Lane ran aground while attempting to enter Pamlico Sound through Hatteras Inlet on August 29 and suffered severe damage while fast on the shoal.
 She was refloated at the cost of her armament, rigging, stores, provisions, and everything else on board that could be heaved over the side to lighten ship.
 Temporary repairs completed on September 3, she proceeded to Hampton Roads, arriving September 8, 1861.

 Harriet Lane sailed February 10, 1862, to join Commander David Dixon Porter's Mortar Flotilla at Key West, where units were assembling for an attack on Confederate forts in the Mississippi River Delta below New Orleans.
 Comdr.
 Porter embarked at Washington.
 During her passage to Hampton Roads, Harriet Lane was taken under fire by the Confederate battery at Shipping Point, Virginia, which inflicted such damage to her port wheel that her departure for Key West was delayed another two days.
 On February 24 she captured the Confederate schooner Joanna Ward off Florida.

 Harriet Lane then targeted the Confederate fleets in Louisiana and Texas as part of the West Gulf Squadron under the command of Commodore Farragut, a duty for which her firepower was upgraded as mentioned above.
 Commanded by Commander Jonathan M. Wainwright and Lieutenant Commander Edward Lea at this point, she was used as Farragut's flagship until he transferred to the Hartford on January 20.
 She was then ordered to join a fleet under the command of Captain David D. Porter at the mouth of the Mississippi River.
 On March 4, 1862, this fleet moved to attack Confederate forts south of New Orleans in the Battle of Forts Jackson and St. Philip, advancing up the river and engaging Fort Jackson on April 18 and passing it on April 24, with New Orleans falling the next day.
 Harriet Lane was sent on June 29, 1862, to attack the Vicksburg batteries.